kerkelae/scnn-investigation/README.md

 # sCNN Investigation

-This repository contains the code (not data) accompanying my manuscript _"Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data"_.
-If you find this work beneficial in work that leads to a scientific publication, please consider citing the arXiv preprint.
+This repository contains the code (not data) for the following paper:

+- Kerkelä L, Seunarine K, Szczepankiewicz F and Clark CA (2024) _Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data._ Front.
+Neuroimaging 3:1349415. doi: [10.3389/fnimg.2024.1349415](https://doi.org/10.3389/fnimg.2024.1349415)

 The sCNN implementation can be found in the `scnn` package.
 I used the Conda environment `environment/scnn.yml` to run the code except that `environment/dmipy.yml` was used for conventional fitting.